madhvi-n/snaplink/README.md

-# PyShortly - A URL Shortener
+# SnapLink - A URL Shortener

 ## 🚀 Overview
-PyShortly is a simple yet powerful URL shortener built with **Python (Flask)** and **HTMX/React** for the frontend.
+SnapLink is a simple yet powerful URL shortener built with **Python (Flask)** and **HTMX/React** for the frontend.
 It allows users to shorten long URLs, track visits, and even generate QR codes for quick access.
 The app is deployed on **Render** for seamless cloud hosting.

 ## ✨ Features
 - 🔗 **URL Shortening** – Convert long URLs into short, easy-to-share links.